zjunlp/Mol-Instructions/README.md

 >> ./chat
 ```

-The screencast below is not sped up and running on an M1 Macbook Air:
+The screencast below is not sped up and running on an M1 Macbook Pro:

 cpp gif